Materials Simulation

 Computer simulation is a mandatory tool for understanding the structure and functionality of materials.
 This lecture covers theory and methods on first-principles calculations, which are based on quantum mechanics, and their applications to the understanding of structure and fundamental properties of molecules and solids.
 The aim of this lecture is to provide specialized knowledge on material design at the atomistic and electronic levels, which is required in current research and development of materials.

-Note : Materials Simulation are recommended courses to be taken as major courses in the standard curriculum of the following Graduate Majors: Physics, Chemistry, Mechanical Engineering, Systems and Control Engineering, Electrical and Electronic Engineering, Materials Science and Engineering, Chemical Science and Engineering, Energy Science and Engineering, Engineering Sciences and Design, Human Centered Science and Biomedical Engineering, and Nuclear Engineering.
+Note : Materials Simulation (XMC.A402) offered by the School of Materials and Chemical Technology are recommended courses to be taken as major courses in the standard curriculum of the following Graduate Majors: Physics, Chemistry, Mechanical Engineering, Systems and Control Engineering, Electrical and Electronic Engineering, Materials Science and Engineering, Chemical Science and Engineering, Computer Science, Life Science and Technology, Global Engineering for Development, Environment and Society, Energy Science and Engineering, Energy Science and Informatics, Engineering Sciences and Design, Human Centered Science and Biomedical Engineering, Science and Technology for Health Care and Medicine, Nuclear Engineering and Artificial Intelligence.
 The courses taken as such can be counted towards completion requirements for this educational program.

 Note:Students who were unable to take the “Materials Simulation” course offered by the School of Materials and Chemical Technology during the master’s program must take “Progressive Materials Simulation, MIS.A602” in the doctoral program.